krizkontrolz/Home-Assistant-nextion_handler/README.md

 > `SEND_ACTIONS` is a subroutine (the code attached to a `Touch Press Event` for a hidden hotspot on each Nextion page) that sends ACTION command_strings to Home Assistant and intiates rapid updates to return the resulting (delayed) sequence of changes in states of HA entities linked to the page.

-Each Nextion Event should first add the sequence of ACTION NHCmds to the `HA_ACT.txt` string on that page, followed by `click SEND_ACTIONS,1` (which then sends the Action commands to the nextion_handler on Home Assistant to be excecuted).
+Each Nextion Event should first add the sequence of ACTION NH commands to the `HA_ACT.txt` string on that page, followed by `click SEND_ACTIONS,1` (which then sends the Action commands to the nextion_handler on Home Assistant to be excecuted).
-(See the example Nextion Event above for how NhCmd ACTIONs are programmed the Nextion Editor.)
+(See the example Nextion Event above for how ACTION command_strings are programmed the Nextion Editor.)

 ```
 //~~~~~~boilerplate~~~~ v0.501